Putin orders Ukraine border tightening as drones hit Russia | Law-Order

 Putin orders Ukraine border tightening as drones hit Russia

+The drones caused no injuries but raised questions about the Kremlin's security more than a year after Russia's full-scale invasion of its neighbour.

+Moscow blamed Kyiv for the attacks.
+Ukrainian officials did not immediately claim responsibility, but they similarly avoided directly acknowledging responsibility for past strikes and sabotage while emphasizing Ukraine's right to hit any target in Russia.

-While Putin didn't refer to any specific attacks in a speech in the Russian capital, his comments came hours after drone attacks targeted several areas in southern and western Russia and authorities closed the airspace over St. Petersburg in response to what some reports said was a drone.
+Although Putin did not refer to any specific attacks in a speech in the Russian capital, his comments came hours after the drones targeted several areas in southern and western Russia.
+Authorities closed the airspace over St. Petersburg in response to what some reports said was a drone.

-A drone fell near the village of Gubastovo, 100 kilometres (60 miles) from Moscow, Andrei Vorobyov, governor of the region surrounding the Russian capital, said in an online statement.
+A drone fell near the village of Gubastovo, 100 kilometers (60 miles) from Moscow, Andrei Vorobyov, governor of the region surrounding the Russian capital, said in an online statement.

-The drone didn't inflict any damage, Vorobyov said.
-He didn't specifically describe the drone as Ukrainian, but said that it likely targeted "a civilian infrastructure object."
-Pictures of the drone showed it was a Ukrainian-made type.
+The drone did not inflict any damage, Vorobyov said, but it likely targeted "a civilian infrastructure object".

-Russian forces early Tuesday shot down a Ukrainian drone over the Bryansk region, local Gov. Aleksandr Bogomaz said in a Telegram post.
-He said there were no casualties.
+Russian forces early on Tuesday shot down a Ukrainian drone over the Bryansk region, local Gov. Aleksandr Bogomaz said in a Telegram post.

-While Ukrainian drone strikes on the Russian border regions of Bryansk and Belgorod that lie north of Ukraine's Sumy region aren't unusual, the hits on the Krasnodar and Adygea regions further south are noteworthy.
+While Ukrainian drone strikes on the Russian border regions of Bryansk and Belgorod are not unusual, the hits on the Krasnodar and Adygea regions further south were noteworthy.

 A fire broke out at an oil depot in Russia's Krasnodar region on Monday, Russia's state RIA Novosti agency reported.
 Russian Telegram channels claimed that two drones exploded near the depot.

-While some Russian commentators described the drone attacks as an attempt by Ukraine to showcase its capability to strike areas deep behind the lines, foment tensions in Russia and rally the Ukrainian public, some Russian war bloggers described the raids as a possible rehearsal of a bigger, more ambitious attack.
+Some Russian commentators described the drone attacks as an attempt by Ukraine to showcase its capability to strike areas deep behind the lines, foment tensions in Russia and rally the Ukrainian public.
+Some Russian war bloggers described the raids as a possible rehearsal for a bigger, more ambitious attack.

-Last year, Russian authorities repeatedly reported shooting down Ukrainian drones over annexed Crimea.

-Separately, the local government of St. Petersburg — Russia's second-largest city about 1,300 kilometres (800 miles) north of the border with Ukraine — said early Tuesday that it was temporarily halting all flight departures and arrivals at the city's main airport, Pulkovo.
-It didn't give a reason for the move.
+Separately, the government of St. Petersburg — Russia's second-largest city about 1,300 kilometers (800 miles) north of the border with Ukraine — said early on Tuesday that it was temporarily halting all departures and arrivals at the city's main airport, Pulkovo.
+It did not give a reason for the move.

-It wasn't immediately clear whether this was connected to the alleged uptick in drone attacks in Russia's south.

-The Russian military said its air defense forces in Western Russia conducted drills on "detection, interception and identification" of enemy targets in its airspace, and in coordination with civilian air traffic services in an emergency situation.
+The Russian military said its air defence forces in western Russia conducted drills on "detection, interception and identification" of enemy targets in its airspace, and in coordination with civilian air traffic services in an emergency situation.

-The Russian Defence Ministry didn't specifically mention St. Petersburg, but its statement appeared designed to explain the temporary closure of the airspace.
+The Russian Defence Ministry did not specifically mention St. Petersburg, but its statement appeared designed to explain the temporary closure of the airspace.

 Speaking at Russia's main security agency, the FSB, Putin urged the service to tighten security on the Ukraine border.

-Russian media reported on Tuesday morning that in several Russian regions an air raid alarm interrupted the programming of several TV channels and radio stations.
+Russian media reported Tuesday that an air raid alarm interrupted the programming of several TV channels and radio stations in several Russian regions.

 Footage posted by some news sites showed TV sets displaying a yellow sign with a person heading to a bomb shelter, with a female voice repeating: "Attention!
 Air raid alarm.
 Everyone should head to a shelter immediately."
-Russia's Emergency Ministry said in an online statement that the announcement was a hoax "resulting from a hacking of the servers of radio stations and TV channels in some regions of the country."
-Inside Ukraine, authorities said Tuesday that at least two civilians were killed by renewed Russian shelling in the southern city of Kherson and surrounding villages and 17 more were wounded in fighting over the previous 24 hours.
+Russia's Emergency Ministry said in an online statement that the announcement was a hoax "resulting from a hacking of the servers of radio stations and TV channels in some regions of the country".

+In other developments, four people were killed and five others wounded on Tuesday by renewed Russian shelling of the southern Ukrainian city of Kherson, regional Gov. Oleksandr Prokudin said in a Telegram.

+A 68-year-old man was also killed as Russian forces shelled Kupiansk, a town in Ukraine's northeastern Kharkiv region, its Gov. Oleh Syniehubov said.

 The fiercest fighting continued to be in eastern areas of Ukraine, where Russia wants control over all four of the provinces it illegally annexed in September.